 The Royal Portrush Golf Club originated in 1888, and became 'Royal' in 1895.

 Originally a 9 hole course in 1888, it became an 18 hole course in 1889.

-Now as the club prepares for the 2019 Open Championship, 'Open Doctors' McKenzie Ebert have been employed to ready the course for it's re entry into the Open Rota.
+More recently in preparation for the historic return of the Open Championship in 2019, 'Open Doctors' McKenzie Ebert were employed to ready the course for it's re entry into the Open Rota.
 The changes they have made incorporated using land formally used by the Valley Course- the second course at Portrush.

 Royal Portrush is famous for holding the 1951 Open Championship won by Max Faulkner- the first and only time the Open has been played outside mainland U.K.

 With Senior Opens, Irish Opens, and amateur events Portrush has hosted over 50 national championships...

 It is after all, the ultimate championship course

 The Dunluce Course at Portrush has long been known as a stern test of golf, and a championship links of the highest calibre.
 In preparation for the 2019 Open Championship, the changes made have elevated the course to the top echelons of Open Championship courses.
 Closing holes 17 & 18 have been eliminated from the routing and two brand new holes ( 7 & 8 ) have been inserted employing land from the adjoining Valley course as well as unused land.
 Whilst the former holes were weaker because of the flatter terrain they traversed, the new holes are quite dramatic as they journey through the ups and downs of some wild dunes.
 On it's own this is a big improvement, but there is more upside with bunkers being added here and there to strengthen holes, a few new greens and the lengthening of a few holes.
 The new Portrush is longer, stronger, more dramatic, more visual, and an even sterner test of golf.